October 4, 2024

 “While there is a growing consensus that the national economy is proceeding toward a ‘soft landing,’ New York’s status as the world’s financial capital makes it susceptible to a multitude of economic, geopolitical, and market risks,” State Budget Director Blake Washington wrote.
 “A thorough consideration of state commitments will allow the state to be better positioned to meet planned out-year spending growth, and in the event of an economic downturn, will lessen the need for potential reduction in critical services at a time when New Yorkers would otherwise be in most need of our support.
 To accomplish this, agency budget requests for State Fiscal Year SFY 2026 should not exceed the total SFY 2025 Enacted Budget agency funding levels, excluding one-time investments.”

-In July, State Comptroller Thomas DiNapoli struck a similar tone, calling a reduction in the State outyear budget gap to $13.9 billion a “positive step” and cautioning policy makers to “maintain focus on managing with a long-term perspective…”
+In July, State Comptroller Thomas DiNapoli struck a similar tone, calling a reduction in the State out-year budget gap to $13.9 billion a “positive step” and cautioning policymakers to “maintain focus on managing with a long-term perspective…”

 “…State finances will be challenged by many factors in the coming years, including concerning population and labor force trends, slowing projected economic growth, risks of revenue volatility related to the economy and looming federal and State tax policy decisions, and spending pressure from the largest State programs – Medicaid and School Aid,” Comptroller DiNapoli noted.
-“In this environment, State policymakers should maintain focus on managing with a long-term perspective, including ensuring competitiveness of State tax policy, increasing transparency and use of data in budgeting, addressing spending pressure in Medicaid and School Aid, and reforming debt practices.”
+“In this environment, State policymakers should maintain focus on managing with a long-term perspective, including ensuring the competitiveness of State tax policy, increasing transparency and use of data in budgeting, addressing spending pressure in Medicaid and School Aid, and reforming debt practices.”

 Agency budgets are due no later than October 17, 2024.